-Everyone encounters stress during their lives at one point such as neverending bills, demanding schedules, work, and family responsibilities.
+Everyone encounters stress during their lives at one point such as never ending bills, demanding schedules, work, and family responsibilities.
 These daily pressures can make stress seem inescapable and uncontrollable.
-Ralph Kuechle, Ph.D., is a Clinical Psychologist trained to provide stress management training in Newport Beach, CA. He can help you develop skills and strategies designed to take control of your life, thoughts, and emotions and teach you healthy ways to cope with daily stresses.
+Ralph Kuechle, Ph.D., is a Clinical Psychologist trained to provide stress management therapy in Newport Beach, CA. He can help you develop skills and strategies designed to take control of your life, thoughts, and emotions and teach you healthy ways to cope with daily stresses.

 Find the Cause

 The first step in stress management is identifying your stressors.
 While this sounds fairly easy--it’s not hard to point to major changes or a lot of work piling up--chronic stress can be complicated, and most people don’t realize how their habits contribute to their stress.
 Maybe work piling up isn’t from the actual demands of your job, but more so from your procrastination.
 You have to claim responsibility for the role you play in creating your stress or you won’t be able to control it.